JetBrains/ring-ui/CONTRIBUTING.md

 **After component refactoring:**

 - Add the component name to `migrated-components.json` to mark it as refactored.
-- Or just use **refactor-component** skill to make it automatically
+- Or just use the **refactor-component** skill to do it automatically

 ### Settings